neon-bindings/neon/README ELECTRON 4.md

 ======================

-*** only tested with hello world, not yet with a real life project ***
+*** only tested with hello world, not yet with a real life project, though it should be no different, it's just a hook ***
 ----------------------------------------------------------------------

-Electron 4 uses delayed loading to circumvent the need to name the exectutable node.exe.
+Electron 4 uses delayed loading to circumvent the need to name the executable node.exe.
 See https://electronjs.org/docs/tutorial/using-native-node-modules#a-note-about-win_delay_load_hook

 The library build with neon therefore must be build with delayed loading.
 This slightly complicates the build process.

 The hook used is the same as node-gyp uses.
 It is build with the neon runtime.
 To add the hook to the resulting dynamic library a `.cargo/config` file must be made with the following contents to make the linker jump through the right hoops.

 ```
-[build]
+[target.'cfg(windows)']
 rustflags = ["-C", "link-args=/DELAYLOAD:node.exe /INCLUDE:load_exe_hook /INCLUDE:__pfnDliNotifyHook2 delayimp.lib"]
 ```